oceanprotocol/barge/README.md

 ### Aquarius

 By default it will start two containers (one for aquarius and one for its database engine).
 By default Barge will use MongoDB as DB Engine.
-You can use option `--elasticsearch` to use ElasticSearch intead.
+You can use option `--elasticsearch` to use ElasticSearch instead.
 This Building Block can be disabled by setting the `--no-aquarius` flag.

 Hostname   | External Port | Internal Url         | Local Url             | Description